gildaqc/WEEK-4-AND-5/README.md

 # Count the number of annotated genes and save it to gene_count.txt
 grep ">" ecoli_genes.fna -c > gene_count.txt
 ```
-OUTPUT: File with the number of genes called "gene_count.txt"
+SUBMITTED FILES: gene_count.txt (4161)

-## Problem 3:
+## Problem 3: Script to run Prodigal on all downloaded genomes - Prodigal.sh

-all files are in: /home/quezadgc/ncbi_dataset/data/
+All files are in: /home/quezadgc/ncbi_dataset/data/

 ```bash
 module load prokka